 After Bobby was far enough out of sight, Harrison reached into his pocket and took out a cell phone.
-He hit a speed dial.
-"Hey, Dennis, send Quincy out to get me, will you.
+He hit speed dial.
+"Hey Dennis, send Quincy out to get me, will you?
 Sorry I took so long.
 Yeah.
-There's a big flashlight in the trunk, isn't there. . . . okay, I'll be working my way slowly to you.
+There's a big flashlight in the trunk, isn't there?
+Okay, I'll be slowly working my way to you.
 I've got a little light."

-As Bobby walked out of the woods to his car, he couldn't stop thinking about Harry, wondering who he was, how he got out there, and more importantly, how was he getting out.
+As Bobby walked out of the woods to his car, he couldn't stop thinking about Harry, wondering who he was, how he got out there, and most importantly, how he was getting out.

-He drove home and, out in the backyard on the picnic table, by the light of his lantern, he cleaned and prepped the catfish for the next day.
+He drove home and cleaned and prepped the catfish for the next day.
 Just as he was finishing up, his father came out.

 "Looks like you got some nice catfish for George, huh?" he asked.